Also under Sexual And Institutional AbuseSexual And Institutional Abuse Home

 The Royal Commission was established by the Federal Government on 11 January 2013 and made its final recommendations to government in December 2017.

 The Commission held 8,014 sessions with survivors of child sexual abuse relating to allegations or instances of abuse in over 4,000 institutions.
-It also held almost 57 public hearings, or case studies, around the country.
+It also held 57 public hearings, or case studies, around the country.
 1,200 witnesses gave evidence over 400 days of hearings.
 The Royal Commission also called for submissions from the public on a range of issues such as redress and civil litigation.

 Victorian Parliamentary Inquiry into the Handling of Child Abuse by Religious and other Non-Government Organisations

-The Inquiry’s report contained 15 recommendations dealing with criminal law reform; creating child-safe organisations; and civil law reform, which the Victorian Government has implemented or in the process of implementing.
+The Inquiry’s report contained 15 recommendations dealing with criminal law reform; creating child-safe organisations; and civil law reform, which the Victorian Government has implemented or is in the process of implementing.

 The Commonwealth-led redress scheme, which was established on 1 July 2018, is the first time a national approach to redress has been taken.

-Overseas Inquiries And Redress Schemes
+Overseas Inquiries and Redress Schemes

 Several major inquiries have also been conducted into historical institutional child abuse overseas or are in the process of being conducted.